Lessons and takeaways on Refactoring

 Refactoring is the key to be able to build quality software quickly.

-I finished reading the book "Refactoring: Improving the Design of Existing Code" by Martin Fowler and thought of sharing some of that which I've learned 💙
+I finished reading the book "Refactoring: Improving the Design of Existing Code" by Martin Fowler and wanted to share some of my lessons. 💙

 Lessons and takeaways ✍️